deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 waists.
 Around the bay, deathworlders were standing at attention, some fighting back their emotions, others displaying them openly.

-Stainless took a deep breath.
+STAINLESS took a deep breath.
 "It's still early days for the SOR.
 We've been blooded today, and despite our losses, we acquitted ourselves superbly under the most difficult circumstances, in keeping with the finest traditions of our parent units."
 He declared.
 "I expect that we